BasicPrimitives/javascript/apireference/algorithms.md

  `validate(info)`

-Validates internal data consistensy of the structure
+Validates internal data consistency of the structure

  Returns: `boolean` - returns true if it pass validation